admincbib/phage_filter/README.md

 **Decontaminator** is a deep learning helping tool that filters out phage or fungi contigs from plant virome RNAseq assemblies.
 To be used standalone or with VirHunter.

+## Useful Info
+Decontamintor goes well along with [VirHunter](https://github.com/cbib/virhunter).
+If you want to know a bit more about the two of them check out this [presentation](https://github.com/cbib/virhuntermedia/virhunter_description.pdf).

 ## System Requirements
 Decontaminator installation requires a Unix environment with [python 3.8](http://www.python.org/).
 It was tested on Linux and macOS (M1 not tested).